 Help for Your Move

 Coordinating a move can be both challenging and time-consuming.
 That’s why we’re here to help.
-If the University of Pittsburgh is paying for your move, the Office of Travel Management can make the job of relocating your household goods easier.
+If the University of Pittsburgh is paying for your move, the Department of Parking, Tranportation and Services can make the job of relocating your household goods easier.
 We’ll assign a commercial moving company, monitor the relocation process, and arrange to pay the bill.

-If you’re a new employee relocating to Pittsburgh, contact us for assistance.
+If you are a new employee relocating to Pittsburgh, contact us for assistance at 412-624-4433 or firstname.lastname@example.org.

-Items packed into boxes by the mover are fully covered if damaged during the shipment.
+Items packed into boxes by the mover are fully covered if damaged during shipment.
 However, items that you pack into boxes are not covered if damaged during the shipment.
-Logically, if you are going to do some packing yourself, start with unbreakable items, such as books, canned goods, bed linens, etc.
+If you are going to do some packing yourself, start with unbreakable items, such as books, canned goods, bed linens, etc.

 In addition to their household goods, some principal investigators must also arrange for the relocation of their laboratory.
 The moving company who is relocating the household goods can also move the laboratory.